opendocsg/slw-judgments-backfill/2018_SGCA_38/report.md

 Collectively, these documents prove the debt because, as the note explains, the HSBC cheque could be encashed to satisfy the debt if the Apartment was not transferred to do so.

 52     The Judge did not rely on these two documents because the appellants did not prove their authenticity.
 In our view, this reasoning was deficient because it wrongly placed the burden of proof on the appellants rather than on the Yacobs.
-As the appellants correctly point out, the burden of proof is on the party alleging forgery of a particular document to prove it (see this court’s decision in _Alwie Handoyo v Tjong Very Sumito and another and another appeal_ [2013] 4 SLR 308 at [157]).
+As the appellants correctly point out, the burden of proof is on the party alleging forgery of a particular document to prove it (see this court’s decision in _Alwie Handoyo v Tjong Very Sumito and another and another appeal_ <span class="citation">[2013] 4 SLR 308</span> at [157]).
 Since the HSBC cheque and the note that accompanied it appeared to have originated from Mdm Susilawaty (it was not disputed that the cheque was from her cheque book), it was for the Yacobs to

 adduce evidence of forgery.
 Otherwise the cheque and the note would be taken to be authentic and they would be _prima facie_ evidence that the debt existed.